snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/predictive_ml_models/01_feature_exploration.md

 * **Engagement** – Accumulated page ping events by dbt page view model

 #### Collect user features from Snowplow derived tables
-First we need to create a view or table of users features based on their first website visit. **If you are using your own conversion flag ensure you include this so we are ready to train and test our models.** Conversion can be derived from a Snowplow tracked event or using other sources like Salesforce data.
+First we need to create a view or table of users features based on their first website visit.
+If you are using your own conversion flag ensure you include this so we are ready to train and test our models.
+Conversion can be derived from a Snowplow tracked event or using other sources like Salesforce data.

-In this example we are joining onto a `converted_users` table, which contains a list of all users that have converted.
-If you are using the sample dataset this will be the table you uploaded in the [Upload Sample Data]({{< ref upload >}}) chapter.
+{{% notice info %}}
+If you are using the sample dataset from the [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web/) accelerator, use the `converted_users` CTE shown in the example below.
+Otherwise replace or remove this with your own conversion events or tables.
+{{% /notice %}}

 ```sql
 create or replace view first_touch_user_features as (